 Check out these five gems on your next day trip or overnight:

 The Great Allegheny Passage begins and ends at Pittsburgh’s majestic Point State Park, right at the confluence of the Allegheny, Monongahela, and Ohio Rivers.
 Look for a bronze medallion next to the famous fountain at the park’s triangular tip.
 Check out the Fort Pitt Museum and its exhibits which document the city’s birth as a French trading outpost and transformation into steel capital.

 Once carrying ladle transfer cars containing molten steel across the mighty Monongahela River, this double-span 1,174-foot bridge is a Pittsburgh icon, and today it carries hikers and bicyclists on the GAP via a series of wide ramps.
-From its center, you’ll take in expansive views of the Downtown Pittsburgh skyline and peek at coal barges and pleasure boats below.
+From Hot Metal Bridge's center, you’ll take in expansive views of the Downtown Pittsburgh skyline and peek at coal barges and pleasure boats below.
 From its far side, explore Pittsburgh’s artsy and historic South Side.

 The Whitaker and Port Perry Flyovers are specially-designed bridges that carry travelers on the GAP through a prominent industrial area in Pittsburgh’s steel valley.
 From one, you get great views of Kennywood Park’s Steel Curtain roller coaster.
 From the other, you can see where British General Edward Braddock was mortally wounded by French and Indian opponents on route to Fort Duquesne.
 Both bridges are prime locations for trainspotting.
 Look for Amtrak’s Capitol Limited making its runs among Chicago, Pittsburgh, Cumberland, and Washington, D.C.